Another Word For SAY_I_DO1

 angel

-Noun : An incorporeal and sometimes divine messenger from a deity, or other divine entity, often depicted in art as a youthful winged figure in flowing robes.
+Noun : An incorporeal and holy or semidivine messenger from a deity or other divine entity, traditionally depicted as a youthful, winged figure in flowing robes.

-Noun : A person having the qualities attributed to angels, such as purity or selflessness.
+Noun : (figuratively) A person having qualities traditionally attributed to angels.

 anna

-Noun : A female given name from Hebrew.
+Noun : A female given name from Latin.

 Noun : A prophetess in the New Testament.